ColoradoSchoolOfMines/wii-track/docs/design.rst

 1. Take all of the weight data that is being sent from the WiiFit and calculate the average weight.
-2. We query a database pre-seeded with information about inventory items to get all inventory items within 4kg of the measurement.
+2. Query a database pre-seeded with information about inventory items to get all inventory items within 4kg of the measurement.
 (We could be much more intelligent about this measurement, but for the hackathon, we just hardcoded it.)
-3. For each of the items returned from the query, we calculated a confidence that the item on the scale is indeed that object.
+3. Calculate a confidence that the item on the scale is indeed that object.
    We used a very simple metric for this: the value of the PMF of a normal distribution centered around the expected weight, :math:`x` from the database with a standard deviation :math:`d` also stored in the database.
 The hight of a normal distribution is not 1, so we had to multiply ba a factor (:math:`1/k`) to convert it to a percentage.

    .. image:: img/confidence-interval.png
-4. We store our confidences in each item in the DynamoDB database using the ``boto3`` library by Amazon for manipulating AWS objects.
+4. Store the confidences of each item in the DynamoDB database using the ``boto3`` library by Amazon for manipulating AWS objects.

 Datastore